amoozing2539/Plasma_PINNS/README.md

 # Plasma_PINNS
- Attempts on reconstructing E&B fields in different plasma systems.
+ Attempts on reconstructing EM fields with sparse measurements in a variety of plasma wave modes.